BlackBerry Leap: Software and Features

+The device also comes preloaded with productivity apps such as Documents To Go for viewing and editing Microsoft Office files.

 Design

 According to BlackBerry product designers, key design criteria for the Leap include solid single-body construction, edge-to-edge glass, straightforward SIM/SD card exchange and ease of repairability.
 Special attention is paid to aesthetic details such as the texture and grip of the covering, laser-cut speaker ports, and the overall look of the white-colored model.

 Sales

 BlackBerry announced the global rollout of the Leap on April 15, 2015, with immediate availability via various resellers in the UK market.
-By April 22, 2015, customers in the French, German and US markets were able to order the Leap via either Amazon.com, BlackBerry Ltd's "Shop BlackBerry" website, or certain local resellers.
+By April 22, 2015, customers in the French, German and US markets were able to order the Leap via either Amazon.com, BlackBerry Ltd.'s "Shop BlackBerry" website, or certain local resellers.
 Releases for other markets including Canada, India, United Arab Emirates and Saudi Arabia have since been made as well.

 Reception

 Various journalists and industry pundits handled the device and gave preliminary assessments at its initial showing at the 2015 Mobile World Congress.
 It received reviews praising the sleek design as well as the display, although it was criticized for "not standing out."